Wrist pain is any discomfort in the wrist. It’s often caused by carpal tunnel syndrome. Other common causes include wrist injury, arthritis, and gout.

 - other conditions, such as high blood pressure, diabetes, and kidney disease

 Arthritis is an inflammation of the joints.
-The condition can cause swelling and stiffness in the affected part of the body.
-There are many causes of arthritis, including normal wear and tear, aging, and overworking of the hands.
+The condition can cause swelling and stiffness in the affected body part.
+Arthritis has many causes, including normal wear and tear, aging, and overworking the hands.

 There are many forms of arthritis, but the most common types include:

-- Rheumatoid arthritis, an autoimmune disease that usually affects both wrists.
+- Rheumatoid arthritis (RA) is an autoimmune disease that usually affects both wrists.
 It develops when the immune system mistakenly attacks the lining of your joints, including your wrists.
 This can cause painful swelling, which may eventually result in bone erosion.

-- Osteoarthritis, a degenerative joint disease that is common among older adults.
+- Osteoarthritis (OA) is a degenerative joint disease that’s common among older adults.
 It is caused by a breakdown of the cartilage that covers the joints.
 The protective tissue is damaged by age and repeated motion.
 This increases the friction as the bones of the joint rub against each other, resulting in swelling and pain.

-- Psoriatic arthritis, a type of arthritis that occurs in people with a skin disorder called psoriasis.
+- Psoriatic arthritis (PsA) is a type of arthritis that occurs in people with a skin disorder called psoriasis.

 Wrist pain may be accompanied by the following symptoms: